 Who we are and ethos

 The Wildlife Survey Unit is an ecological consultancy, formed in 2009 we have been operating for ten years and have a reputation for providing high quality survey, reporting and advice.

 All staff and subcontractors who work for the company are members of CIEEM and abide by it’s code of professional conduct.
 This ensures clients can be confident that the ecological surveys and reporting that they commission meet the highest standards in the industry.

 We are ground breaking in terms of our carbon balancing of the daily activities of the ecological consultancy, so that our surveys and activities do not negatively affect the planet’s carbon budget.
 We are one of the few companies in ecological consultancy that does this within the UK.
 The World Land Trust provides an independent audit of our carbon balancing, and donations to this organisation ensure biodiversity gain as well as carbon balancing for the remaining emissions we produce.

 We have an environmental policy that ensures we reduce our ecological footprint to the absolute minimum possible.

 The Company Director, Peter Stronach, is a terrestrial and marine ecologist with a specialism in ornithology.
-He is heavily involved in biological recording within the Highlands, being the bird recorder for the Highland recording area and member of the local committee of the Scottish Ornithologists Club.
-He has created an archive of historical rarity records within Highland and created a website for ornithology in the Highlands (www.highlandbirds.scot), promoting it's study in the region and increasing interest within the population.
+He is heavily involved in biological recording within the Highlands, being the former bird recorder for the Highland recording area and active with the Rare Invertebrates in the Cairngorms (RICS) project.
+He created a website for ornithology in the Highlands (www.highlandbirds.scot), promoting it's study in the region and increasing interest within the population.
 He has discovered a new bird species for the Western Palearctic (Blue Grosbeak), involved twice in the finding of a new breeding species for the Western Palearctic (Golden Nightjar), and found new breeding species for the Highlands.